 Tip 7: Prepare three structured activities

 During your inspection your inspector will want to see you doing some structured activities with the children.
 Prepare three so you have more than you will probably need – under scrutiny of the inspector, you don’t want to seem stuck for ideas.
-While you are doing these activities she will be watching you like a hawk and making judgements on everything you do from how you talk to the children, to what they are learning, to how well the children behave to you and each other.
+While you are doing these activities, she will be watching you like a hawk and making judgements on everything you do from how you talk to the children, to what they are learning, to how well the children behave to you and each other.
 To avoid becoming a victim of ‘bad luck’ plan the activities you will do carefully and well.
-And read the Inspection Handbook points 66 and 72 which spell out exactly what the inspector is hoping to see from you.
+And read the Early Years Inspection Handbook which spells out exactly what the inspector is hoping to see from you.

 Tip 8: Train the children